-The problem now is that we’re entering a new phase of personal data exploitation, where personal data is going beyond what we browse and buy.
-Popular apps like FaceApp and Zao use facial recognition and artificial intelligence to generate highly realistic facial transformations, so you can ‘have fun’ with gender swaps, age changes, hair styling and even, with Zao, place your face on a famous actor in a film.
+The problem now is that we’re entering a new phase of personal data exploitation, where personal data is going beyond what we browse and buy on our laptops and phones.
+Recent studies by Imperial College London and Northeastern University show how smart TVs have been sending sensitive data to Amazon, Netflix, Facebook and Google, while popular apps like FaceApp and Zao use gamification to grab your very identity.
+These apps use facial recognition and artificial intelligence to generate highly realistic facial transformations, so you can ‘have fun’ with gender swaps, age changes, hair styling and even, with Zao, place your face on a famous actor in a film.
 They use your identity - your facial data points - and store them who knows where.
 In their terms and conditions, your facial data becomes their property.
 In perpetuity.
 If that’s not scary enough, both companies are state-owned: one Russian the other Chinese.

 Privacy concerns are hardly a new event and since May 2018 global thinking on data collection, privacy and consumer rights is being re-thought following the implementation of GDPR regulations across the EU.
 Organisations across the board are finally waking up to the financial cost of eroded consumer trust, not to mention hefty fines.
 Just take Marriott International and British Airways as two recent examples.
 The Information Commissioner’s Office intends imposing a £99 million fine on hotel chain Marriott for failing to protect personal data contained in approximately 339 million guest records, and British Airways is facing a potential £183m fine for a breach of customer data.